lindenschrage/neuralrep-llm/README.md

 # neuralrep-llm
-Official repository for the abstract "Neural Representational Geometry of Concepts in Large Language Models" (NeurIPS 2024)
+Official repository for the paper "Neural Representational Geometry of Concepts in Large Language Models" (Neurips 2024 Workshop on Symmetry and Geometry in Neural Representations)

+For more information about the workshop, please visit the [NeurReps website](https://www.neurreps.org/about).

 Below is a high-level overview of each relevant file.
 The code is structured into modules based on functionality: